Kolvinn/IVR_GUI_New/README.md

 - Search for onAdd method.
 IN there is the newNode data structure that is passed around.
 The saved data is stored in the data section.
 - Search for onSave method.
 You can change the name of the mp3 files created (it's currently the node id + .mp3)

 Any styling is either in the App.css or index.css (though not really the latter).
+The node box styling is via .parent-box{}.